Creating a Draftsman Template

 5. After clicking OK, the template will be saved and stored in the revision of the Item.

-• You can also create a new Workspace Draftsman document/sheet template using the Load from File command from the menu of the Add button or the Add context menu of the template grid on the Templates tab of the Data Management – Templates page of the Preferences dialog.
-In the Open dialog (a standard Windows open-type dialog) that opens, select the Draftsman Document File (*.DwfDot) / Draftsman Sheet File (*.DwsDot) option in the drop-down at the right of the File name field and use the dialog to browse to, and open, the required file that will be uploaded into the initial revision of the new Draftsman Document/Sheet Template Item created automatically in a Workspace folder of the Draftsman Templates type.
+• You can also create a new Workspace Draftsman document/sheet template using the Load from File command from the menu of the button or the Add context menu of the template grid on the Templates tab of the Data Management – Templates page of the Preferences dialog.
+In the Open dialog (a standard Windows open-type dialog) that opens, select the Draftsman Document File (*.DwfDot) / Draftsman Sheet File (*.DwsDot) option in the drop-down at the right of the File name field and use the dialog to browse to and open the required file that will be uploaded into the initial revision of the new Draftsman Document/Sheet Template Item created automatically in a Workspace folder of the Draftsman Templates type.

 • If the required Draftsman document/sheet template to be saved to the Workspace resides in the Local Template folder (defined at the bottom of the Data Management – Templates page of the Preferences dialog) and is listed under the Local entry of the template grid, it can be migrated to a new Draftsman Document/Sheet Template Item by right-clicking on it and selecting the Migrate to Server command.
 Click the OK button in the Template migration dialog to proceed with the migration process – as stated in this dialog, the original template file will be added to a Zip archive in the local template folder (and hence it will not be visible under the Local template list).